-The benefits of using Microtica for your Strapi projects is the simplicity of setup and low maintenance, while having the infrastructure on your own AWS account.
-We are following the GitOps and declarative infrastructure approach for stable, more reliable and predictable deployments.
+The benefits of using Microtica for your Strapi projects are the simplicity of setup and low maintenance while having the infrastructure on your own AWS account.
+We are following the GitOps and declarative infrastructure approach for stable, more reliable, and predictable deployments.

-With our approach, Strapi can coexist with your existing AWS infrastructure and you always have the flexibility to extend this setup with additional cloud resources.
+With this approach, Strapi can coexist with your existing AWS infrastructure and you always have the flexibility to extend this setup with additional cloud resources.

 The Strapi infrastructure will be provisioned on your own AWS account.
 You retain full control over your infrastructure and data while getting all the benefits of infrastructure automation.